kognetiks/kognetiks-chatbot/README.md

 * **floating-style CSS Class Rename**: Renamed the .floating-style CSS class to chatbot-floating-style to avoid conflicts with other plugins or themes.
 * **embedded-style CSS Class Rename**: Renamed the .embedded-style CSS class to chatbot-embedded-style to avoid conflicts with other plugins or themes.
 * **chatgptTitle CSS ID Rename**: Renamed the chatgptTitle CSS ID renamed to chatbot-chatgpt-title to avoid conflicts with other plugins or themes.
-* **chatbot-user-text CSS Class Rename**: Renamed the user-text CSSclass to chatbot-user-text to avoid conflicts with other plugins or themes.
+* **chatbot-user-text CSS Class Rename**: Renamed the user-text CSS class to chatbot-user-text to avoid conflicts with other plugins or themes.
-* **bot-text CSS Class Rename**: Renamed the bot-text CSSclass to chatbot-bot-text to avoid conflicts with other plugins or themes.
+* **bot-text CSS Class Rename**: Renamed the bot-text CSS class to chatbot-bot-text to avoid conflicts with other plugins or themes.

 ## What's New in Version 2.0.8